Darkduv/CIR_monasse/README.md

 # Chess board

-This project is linked to a course of programmation in the school ENPC
+This project is linked to a course of programming in the school ENPC

 ## Authors